 Zero-based budgeting is done considering the base as zero, i.e., it is done without considering the previous year’s budget.
 For every financial period, a fresh budget is prepared from scratch, and resources allocated to each department are justified according to the expenses of that particular period.
 On the other hand, incremental budgeting is different from zero-based budgeting.
 In the case of incremental budgeting, the current year’s budget is prepared by making changes in the previous year’s budget.
 In Incremental budgeting, the starting point for preparing a budget is the prior period’s budget.
 Taking this as a base, the current period’s budget is prepared.

 Allocation of Resources

 Zero-based budgeting promotes innovation in the business.
-As budgets are prepared right from start for each period, it forces the management to come up with innovative ideas to lower their costs so that they can justify the allocation of resources.
+As budgets are prepared right from the start for each period, it forces the management to come up with innovative ideas to lower their costs so that they can justify the allocation of resources.
 On the other hand, incremental budgeting leads the company into a conservative mindset.
-As the budgets are almost same over the years, it does not promote any innovation in the business.
-Therefore, zero-based budgeting is dynamic in nature whereas incremental budgeting is conservative.
+As the budgets are almost the same over the years, it does not promote any innovation in the business.
+Therefore, zero-based budgeting is dynamic in nature, whereas incremental budgeting is conservative.

 Ease of Preparation

 Zero-based budgeting requires justification for allocating available resources, which can be known only after deep analysis and complex calculations.
 Thus, the preparation of zero-based budgets is a complicated task.
 In contrast, incremental budgets are easier to prepare as it does not involve any complex calculations and can be prepared by any department of the organization just by introducing the incremental changes.